tanvim25/DevOps/README.md

 By initiating a GET request to this url, Jenkins will initiate a build on the devops job.

 #### Job configurations:
-We have configured this job to perform followng commands:
+We have configured this job to perform following commands:

 1. Clone from local git repository(Git plugin).
 2. Install packages using npm.